I’m not giving measurements here I’m proving a point. The point being. I wasn’t meant to be there!

 First, at the very beginning of Ned’s 19 month journey, I had asked God for a few very specific things.
 One that He would show me when to go and when not to go!
 Two that I would go with the right attitude and heart and never, ever go based on guilt.
 Three that He would always get me there right on time, every time!

 Second He reminded me of the anger and frustration I felt towards my Mom after my biological Daddy died.
-I saw him the right before his death.
+I saw him the night before his death.
 I was not allowed to go to his funeral.
 I remained embittered with rage, directed at Mom, for years because she didn’t allow me to go.
 She would always say, “I didn’t want you to remember him that way.
 I wanted your last memory of him to be a live memory.

 Just then it dawned on me, God had orchestrated this whole thing, 41 years ago.
 He knew I didn’t need to see either Dad dead but alive.
 He knew my last memory of both should bring me joy!
 Joy that the struggle had ended and “He (Jesus) will swallow up death in victory” Isaiah 25:8